erkankaragulmez/replitinvoman/replit.md

 # Overview

-InvoiceManager is a full-stack invoice and expense management application built with a React frontend and Express.js backend.
+FaturaYoneticim is a full-stack invoice and expense management application built with a React frontend and Express.js backend.
 The application allows users to manage customers, create and track invoices, record expenses, and view financial summaries through an intuitive dashboard.
 It features user authentication, CRUD operations for all entities, and responsive design with Turkish language support.

 ## Recent Updates (29 Ağustos 2025)